nevermined-io/app_docs/docs/tutorials/web3/02-metamask-networks.md

 ## Step 2: Add the network details

 Fill in the required fields for your preferred network.
-We have listed the 3 main networks and the 3 test networks below.
+We have listed the 4 main networks and the test network below.

 <p align="center"><img src="/images/tutorials/metamask/MM_add_network_manually_2.png" width="600" /></p>

 ### Arbitrum One Mainnet

-For the most up to date network details, visit a website like [https://chainlist.org/](https://chainlist.org/) or check other Arbitrum documentation.
+For the most up-to-date network details, visit a website like [https://chainlist.org/](https://chainlist.org/) or check other Arbitrum documentation.

 ```
 Network Name: Arbitrum One